 The Deputy Governor urged CFOs to rationalize the number of internal accounts and bring them down to a necessary minimum.
 He emphasized that internal accounts carry high risk due to their potential for misuse and advised banks to implement more stringent controls through regular reconciliation and comprehensive reporting to the audit committee of the board.

-Recent RBI Directions and Emphasis
+Recent RBI directions and emphasis

 The concerns raised by Swaminathan follow similar issues highlighted by RBI Governor Shaktikanta Das last week.
 Das had emphasized the need to curb digital frauds and address the issue of “mule accounts,” which are illegal accounts used for fraudulent financial activities.